ElusiveNULL/avanzata-docs/README.md

+## [Advisory] This project is a WIP.
+While Avanzata itself is complete, the documentation is not.

 ## Overview
 Avanzata is a constructed language with primarily a borrowed vocabulary and a unique pronunciation and grammar system.
 The language is designed with a few goals in mind: